eremedia/Google-Analyticator/readme.txt

 - Allows code to be placed in the footer to ensure faster load times
 - Complete control over options; disable any feature if needed

-For more information, visiting the [Google Analyticator plugin page](http://plugins.spiralwebconsulting.com/analyticator.html).
+For more information, visit the [Google Analyticator plugin page](http://plugins.spiralwebconsulting.com/analyticator.html).

 == Installation ==